scaraux/Hashtags/README.md

 #### Example:

-One good way to expand the height of your `HashtagsView`  is to set a height constraint on it (from the code or interface builder).
-Then you can modify the `constant` property of the constraint when the view needs to be expanded :
+One good way to expand the height of your `HashtagsView`  when needed is to set a height constraint on it (from the code or interface builder).
+Then you can modify the `constant` property of the constraint when the view needs to be expanded.
+Add an animation and you got it !

 ```swift
 UIViewController: HashtagsViewResizingDelegate {